quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 change.
 However, they are typically set at different times during the connection, so there can be several instances of this event with different fields set.

-Note that some settings have two variations (one set locally, one requested by the remote peer).
+Some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the "owner" field.
-As such, this field MUST be correct for all settings included a single event instance.
+As such, this field MUST be correct for all settings included in a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.

-Note: we use the CDDL unwrap operator (~) here to make HTTPParameters into a re-usable list of fields.
-The unwrap operator copies the fields from the referenced type into the target type directly, extending the target with the unwrapped fields.
-TODO: explain this better + provide reference and maybe an example.
+As a reminder the CDDL unwrap operator (~), see {{?RFC8610}}), copies the fields from the referenced type (HTTPParameters) into the target type directly, extending the target with the unwrapped fields.

 Definition: